Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Discussion

 \subsection{Contributions}

-We modified and improved a computational model for \mi\ interaction~\cite{MIIMC,vt-staging,WWW2004} or, in other words, a new way to specify and stage \mi\ dialogs.
-The primary theme of this approach to identify as many embedded complete, \mi\ sub-dialogs in a specification since they can be advantageously handled by partial evaluation.
-Identifying these complete, \mi\ sub-dialogs permits one to plan for only one episode in a script and judiciously apply partial evaluation to it to realize all possible variations of that episode.
-This non-traditional use of partial evaluation makes the dialog flexible without having to explicitly hardcode all supported episodes into the control flow of the implementation.
-We generalized the activity of building a stager and, in 233 loc, generate stagers for a variety of unsolicited reporting, \mi\ dialogs.
-We feel that we are at a vanguard of a fourth dialog model in the spirit of the three models (i.e., FSAs, CFGs, and events) identified in~\cite{3dialogModels}.
-We have extended~\cite{MIIMC,vt-staging,WWW2004} in multiple ways.
-We summarize our contributions as, we
+We modified and improved a model for specifying and staging \mi\ dialogs~\cite{vt-staging,WWW2004,MIIMC}.
+The primary theme of this approach is to identify as many embedded complete, \mi\ sub-dialogs in a specification since they can be advantageously handled by partial evaluation.
+Identifying these sub-dialogs permits one to plan for only one episode in a script and judiciously apply partial evaluation to it to realize all possible variations of that episode.
+This non-traditional use of partial evaluation helps meet the specification of a dialog without having to explicitly hardcode all supported episodes into the control flow of the implementation.
+We generalized the activity of automatically building a stager and generate stagers for a variety of unsolicited reporting, \mi\ dialogs.
+While ``[c]reating an actual dialog system involves a very intensive programming effort''~\cite{evalMII}, our toolkit automates the construction of a \textit{stager} from a specification of a \mi\ dialog in our notation.
+Three dialog models, namely transition networks, context-free grammars, and events, have been identified in~\cite{3dialogModels}.
+We feel that we are at a vanguard of a fourth dialog model.
+We have extended~\cite{vt-staging,WWW2004,MIIMC} in multiple ways.
+We summarize our contributions as: we

 \begin{itemize}